sassycomapp/paddle-plugin/Docs/_My Todo/_My stuff/_paddle-plugin system overview.md

 # Paddle-plugin Systems Overview

 ## Introduction:
-    The systems and MCPs have for the most part (99%) been installed, Configure, integrated and documented.
+    The systems and MCPs have for the most part (99%) been installed, Configured, integrated and documented.
 				A problem is that many things have been over designed and over implemented.

 				The CREDO is: Simple, Robust, Secure, Fit for purpose

 ## Basic architecture:
     The system is intended to be a semi-autonomous Agentic IDE
         - OS: Win 11; WSL2; Ubuntu 22.04; Nodejs
         - Principle UI: Kilo Code
         - Orchestrators: Kilo Code; AG2
         - Collection of Agentic systems
         - Collection of MCPs